Skip to main content

 • Must be constantly maintained: It requires ongoing maintenance, pruning, checking, and updating to ensure each item performs as intended, which requires dedication to making systematic updates.

-• Requires planning and organisation: The knowledge base may need to be divided into a customer-facing knowledge base and an internal one, as some items may not be suitable for external viewing.
+• Requires planning and organisation: A knowledge base may need to be divided into a customer-facing knowledge base and an internal one, as some items may not be suitable for external viewing.

 • Users may need training: Getting information by asking someone is more straightforward than reading or absorbing documentation.
 As such, users must be trained to use the knowledge base in the first instance.